Mangrove-Web-Development/inspiration/collections/_posts/2022-03-17-why-theres-no-better-time-for-fleet-electrification.md

 featured_image:
     image: /uploads/revel-hub-rendering1.jpeg
     logo: false
-    alt_text:
+    alt_text: Rendering of charging hub with blue Revel Teslas
 categories:
     - In the News
 featured_post: false
 ---
 *ChargedFleet, March 17, 2022* — A fleet operation will never find that perfect moment to move toward electric vehicles.
 Forget about waiting for more choices in vehicles, lower prices, or expanded battery capacity.